-For further details on PSAB, including a description of our interested and affected parties and members, please visit our website.
+For further details on PSAB, including a description of our stakeholders and members, please visit our website.

 The Accounting Standards Oversight Council (AcSOC) oversees PSAB's activities, assesses and reports on our performance to the public, and ensures we follow our rigorous due process.
 AcSOC also appoints our members and provides input on our strategies and priorities.